Cookies & Privacy.

 Your rights

-Under the GDPR and Data Protection Act 2018 you have a number of important rights free of charge.
+Under the GDPR and Data Protection Act 2018 you have a number of important rights which are exercisable at any time free of charge.
 In summary, those include rights to:

 • fair processing of information and transparency over how we use your use personal information;

-• access to your personal information and to certain other supplementary information that this Privacy Policy is already designed to address;
+• access to your personal information and to certain other supplementary information that our Privacy Policy is already designed to address;

 • require us to correct any mistakes in your information which we hold;

-• require the erasure of personal information concerning you in certain situations;
+• require the erasure of personal information concerning you in certain situations, subject to any legal limitations imposed upon us;

 • receive the personal information concerning you which you have provided to us, in a structured, commonly used and machine-readable format and have the right to transmit those data to a third party in certain situations;

-• object at any time to processing of personal information concerning you for direct marketing;
+• object at any time to the processing of personal information concerning you for direct marketing;

-• object to decisions being taken by automated means which produce legal effects concerning you or similarly significantly affect you;
+• object to decisions being taken by automated means which produce legal effects concerning you or which significantly affect you;

 • object in certain other situations to our continued processing of your personal information; and